 John Safran's career, launched by 'Race Around the World,' blends provocative humor and social commentary in documentaries, culminating in his recent Kanye West mansion squatting escapade.

-A Risky Race and a Breakout Star
+A Wild Ride, and a Star is Born

 FAQ